 - Redundant cloud-hosted services

-- OAuth-enabled single-sign on and enterprise identify management options
+- OAuth-enabled single-sign on and enterprise identity management options

 Questions related to data security?
 Email email@example.com.

-Once the DPU establishes a network connection, it communicates solely via outbound requests over TLS/SSL connections via WiFi or Ethernet.
+Once the sensor establishes a network connection, it communicates solely via outbound requests over TLS/SSL connections via WiFi or Ethernet.

 There are three main types of data that are processed/served via Density servers: